 Treating a Sore Spot

 The most effective treatment for mouth sores is time.
 However, while your mouth is healing, there are a few things you can do to ease the pain and prevent further irritation.
-Mayo Clinic recommends dabbing a little milk of magnesia on canker sores.
 If you have lesions in multiple areas of your mouth, try a warm salt water mouth rinse or a prescription rinse to deliver a cleansing, comforting solution throughout the entire mouth.

 Other Ways to Help

 It often helps to avoid alcohol, tobacco products and spicy foods while your sore mouth is healing.
-If you get canker sores often, try to identify your triggers for mouth sores, such as acidic foods or stress, so you can better prevent them.
-A 2015 study indicated that taking B-12 could reduce canker sore outbreaks, but remember to talk to your doctor before starting new supplements.
+If you get canker sores often, try to identify your triggers for mouth sores, such as acidic foods or stress, so you can better prevent them

 If you have sores inside your mouth, don’t assume the worst.
 Just take it easy and avoid irritating them.
 Most sores go away on their own, but if a sore on the roof of your mouth doesn’t heal within two weeks, go ahead and see your dentist for an evaluation — and a regular checkup.